Aims and Scope

 Public Integrity welcomes original manuscripts from a variety of disciplines that address ethical issues of importance to the public, particularly those that introduce new discourse to the field.
 Inclusive of government, NGOs, nonprofits, business, corruption, law, social equity, criminal justice, environment, and human rights, the purpose of the journal is to advance knowledge rooted in the social science literature.
 A foundation of objective and informed inquiry, including speculative philosophy and empirical research, is a criterion.

-Any questions about editorial content or journal business should be directed to: Carole L. Jurkiewicz, Editor-in-Chief: Carole.Jurkiewicz@Hofstra.edu.
+Any questions about editorial content or journal business should be directed to Carole L. Jurkiewicz, editor-in-chief at Carole.Jurkiewicz@Hofstra.edu.

 Submission of a manuscript implies that the work described has not been published before in any form; that it is not under consideration for publication anywhere else; that all co-authors have approved its submission for publication as has any institution, where applicable.
 No remuneration is provided for publication and the publisher is not legally responsible for any claim for compensation.

 Public Integrity only accepts electronic manuscript submissions via Editorial Manager following this link: http://www.editorialmanager.com/publicintegrity.
 In order to submit a manuscript authors must register under the author tab, then follow the step-by-step manuscript submission instructions.
 All manuscripts must be submitted in English.